lildude/phpZenfolio/docs/uploading.md

   If you don't specify a filename, the original filename is used.

-* Upload from the web:
+* Upload an Image from a URL:

   Uploading to Zenfolio using a URL is done purely by the Zenfolio `CreatePhotoFromUrl()` API method: